List of Prison Break characters: Sara Scofield (née Tancredi)

 Sara Tancredi (played by Sarah Wayne Callies) is Michael's love interest, and later wife, daughter of the Illinois governor Frank Tancredi, and a doctor working at Fox River State Penitentiary before becoming involved in the conspiracy behind Lincoln Burrows' setup.
 Raised in Chicago, Sara's ambitions to be a doctor began when she was very young.
 While at Northwestern University, where she was a Phi Beta Kappa, she was introduced to the works of Mahatma Gandhi and decided to become a humanitarian, which later influenced her decision to work at Fox River State Penitentiary.
 Another factor which contributed to her occupational choice was her past morphine addiction, culminating in being unable to help a boy after he was run over, because she was high, which was revealed in a flashback episode of the first season, "Brother's Keeper".
 At 29 years old, Dr. Sara Tancredi was one of the few doctors working at Fox River.
 Her chosen occupation became a constant source of stress for her father.
 Sara is the only child of the Governor of Illinois, Frank Tancredi (portrayed by John Heard).
 Due to her father's hectic political career and vastly differing beliefs, she did not have a close relationship with him.
 In the episode "Buried", it was revealed that her mother had died.

 She eventually shoots a corrupt government agent, William Kim, and Michael takes the fall for it, giving her freedom.
 Apparently brutally decapitated, her head was placed in the box at the beginning of season 3, though it was later discovered to be a ploy and she is in fact alive.
-As of season 4, she was part of Self's covert "A-Team" assembled to bring down The Company.
+As of season 4, she was part of Self's covert "A-Team" assembled to bring down The Company, and her and Michael are finally in a committed relationship.
+Despite being apart in previous seasons, throughout season 4 they are clearly at ease and comfortable in each other's company and rely heavily on each other throughout.
+When Michael is having tests done in the hospital, Sara tells the duty nurse that Michael is her husband so she has access to his test results.
+Michael responds with "that has a nice ring to it" when she tells him.
+Sara is devastated by Michael's apparent death at the end of the season, but finds comfort in carrying a part of Michael with her always in their son.

 In season 5, she has remarried, is raising Michael's son alongside her husband, and is somewhat reluctant to believe Michael is still alive.